What is a makerspace?

 Green Screen w/ Lighting

 Making a film and want to add in some cool special effects?
-Then checkout one of our cameras and head into the Workshop to use our Green Screen Video Lighting Kit!
-Best of all, once you’ve got the footage you need, you can reserve some time in the library’s Digital Studio (conveniently located just steps away from the Workshop) and add in all those FX you want!
+Reserve time in the Workshop to use our Green Screen Video Lighting Kit!
+Once you’ve captured the footage you need, head into the library’s Digital Studio (conveniently located just steps away) to finish your project!

-To use certain pieces of equipment users must sign a usage agreement liability waiver that will be kept on file.
+Prior to using Workshop equipment, users must sign a liability waiver to be kept on file.